Recovery from addiction is possible. Research shows a number of factors that lead to high recovery rates.

 Qualified service providers are necessary to ensure that patients are receiving good-quality, evidence-based treatment across the continuum of care.

 Care across the lifespan should provide for children and families, adolescents, adults, and seniors.
-Care should include treatment for substance abuse, addiction, and other mental illnesses, and it should provide preventative care for at-risk populations.
+Care should include treatment for substance abuse, addiction, and other mental illnesses, and it should provide preventive care for at-risk populations.

 Successful Management of Addictive Disorders: Learning from the Experience of Physician Health Programs